MohamedNasser8/Task3/index.md

 ex:

 ```
- bool verifyObjectCorrectness (const myObj& obj);
+ bool MyObjects (const myObj& obj);
 ```

-Here, a myObj object is passed by reference into verifyObjectCorrectness.
+Here, a myObj object is passed by reference into MyObjects.
-For safety's sake, const is used to ensure that verifyObjectCorrectness cannot change the object.
+For safety's sake, const is used to ensure that MyObjects cannot change the object.
 <br>
 <br>
 <br>